-- Once an agency has completed and signed off on a fiscal note, the assigned LBO analyst will review the fiscal note. - 2.
-The LBO analyst will promptly signoff on fiscal notes that are determined to be in compliance with the Uniform Standards and Procedures. - 3.
-If the LBO analyst has questions on the fiscal note or determines that the fiscal note is not in compliance with the Uniform Standards and Procedures, they will discuss the contents of the fiscal note with agency fiscal note coordinate or agency designated staff involved in the preparation of the fiscal note. - LBO analysts may request additional information, including the underlying data used to prepare the fiscal note consistent with Minnesota Statutes 3.8853, subd.
-4, and require the agency to update the fiscal note for compliance with the Uniform Standards and Procedures. - 5.
-If the agency provided fiscal note is not updated for compliance with the Uniform Standards and Procedures, the LBO will determine the appropriate action to take.
-This may include, but is not limited to escalation to the agency head, committee chair or LBO Oversight Commission; indicating that the note is not approved; or adding a note or cover memo to the fiscal note.
+- 1. Once an agency has completed and signed off on a fiscal note, the assigned LBO analyst will review the fiscal note. - 2.
+The LBO analyst will promptly sign off on fiscal notes that are determined to be in compliance with the Uniform Standards and Procedures. - 3.
+If the LBO analyst has questions on the fiscal note or determines that the fiscal note is not in compliance with the Uniform Standards and Procedures, they will discuss the contents of the fiscal note with agency fiscal note coordinator or agency designated staff involved in the preparation of the fiscal note. - 4.
+LBO analysts may request additional information, including the underlying data used to prepare the fiscal note consistent with Minnesota Statutes 3.8853, subdivision 4 and require the agency to update the fiscal note for compliance with the Uniform Standards and Procedures. - 5.
+If the agency provided fiscal note is not updated to comply with the Uniform Standards and Procedures, the LBO will determine the appropriate steps to take to provide the legislature with an estimate of the fiscal impact of the proposed legislation.
+This may include, but is not limited to discussions with the agency head, committee chair, or LBO Oversight Commission; as well as an assessment by the LBO to determine alternative methods to provide an estimate of the fiscal impact.
+The LBO may also indicate that the note is not approved, and, or add a note or cover memo to the fiscal note.